vitali-fedulov/images/README.md

 ## Example of comparing 2 photos

-To test this example you first need to create a go file with the code below.

-Then, since the latest version (v2) uses modules, you will have to initialize modules by typing from command line:
+To test this example Go-file, since the latest version (v2) uses modules, you need to initialize them with a command:

-`go mod init foo`.
+`go mod init foo`

 Here `foo` can be anything for testing purposes.

-Then download the required import: `go get github.com/vitali-fedulov/images/v2`
+Then get the required import:

+`go get github.com/vitali-fedulov/images/v2`.

+Now you are ready to run or build the example.

 ```go
 package main